Credit Cards Secured Cards

 Today's secured credit cards offer unique perks, including low security deposits, travel benefits, and even cashback rewards.

-If you have poor credit, you’re not alone.
-According to Experian, one of the three major credit reporting bureaus, 16% of Americans have a FICO score of 579 or less, putting them in the “poor” range.
-And nearly 45 million people may be credit invisible, according to the Consumer Financial Protection Bureau, meaning they have no established credit history that can create a credit score.
+Poor credit isn't uncommon.
+According to Experian, one of the three major credit reporting bureaus, 14.9% of Americans have a FICO score of 579 or less as of 2025.
+And millions of people may be credit invisible, according to the Consumer Financial Protection Bureau, meaning they have no established credit.

 How a secured credit card works